R.P.N., Dip. IGC, Cert. B. Ther., MIAHIP.

 M.I.A.C.P.
 Humanistic & Integrative Psychotherapist

-Mary provides a warm, safe, caring, nonjudgmental environment and believes that the relationship is the core in therapy.
+Mary is a Trauma Informed Psychotherapist.
+She provides a warm, safe, caring, nonjudgmental environment and believes that the relationship is the core in therapy.

 Using a humanistic integrative approach